duganchen/slackware-lcdfilter/README.md

 Ports of Gentoo's [LCD filtering](http://gitorious.org/lcd-filtering) ebuilds to Slackware.

+By default, they build for "lcdfilter" rendering.
+Build them with USE=cleartype if you want to "cleartype" rendering instead.

 The current revision is for Slackware 13.37.
 Here are direct links to the source tarballs.
 Use the slackware-lcdfilter SlackBuilds to build and install them in the following order: